Obama Makes A Last-Ditch Effort For His Signature Health Care Law

 People must remember that ObamaCare just doesn't work, and it is not affordable - 116% increases (Arizona).
 Bill Clinton called it "CRAZY"— Donald J. Trump (@realDonaldTrump) January 3, 2017

-He pointed to a 116-percent increase in premiums for people buying insurance on the government-run exchange in Arizona this year.
+He pointed to a 116 percent increase in premiums for people buying insurance on the government-run exchange in Arizona this year.
 Premium increases for exchange customers nationwide averaged 25 percent.
 Most customers shopping on the exchanges receive a government subsidy that helps to defray some or all of the increase.

 Even with the higher prices and uncertainty surrounding Obamacare, the administration says customers have been signing up for coverage on the exchanges at a record pace.